 Areas of particular teaching interest: Professor Evergates: Greek and Roman history, literature, archaeology.
 No major is offered in this field.
 A minor in Classical Civilizations is available through the Department of History.
 See the History section for required courses.
-COMMUNICATION Professor Sapora; Associate Professors Lemieux (Department Chair) and Meyer; Assistant Professors Slade and Vance; Adjunct Lecturers Brannon, Villani, Pilachowski, and Beck-Shoup.
-Areas of particular teaching interest: Professor Sapora: linguistics, film history and criticism; Professor Lemieux: interpersonal communication, health communication, quantitative research methods; Professor Meyer: gender communication, language and discourse, intercultural communication; Professor Slade: television and film production, script writing, and film analysis; Professor Vance: popular culture, critical theory, rhetorical analysis and criticism.
+COMMUNICATION Associate Professors Lemieux (Department Chair) and Meyer; Assistant Professors Slade and Vance; Adjunct Lecturers Brannon, Pilachowski, and Beck-Shoup.
+Areas of particular teaching interest: Professor Lemieux: interpersonal communication, health communication, quantitative research methods; Professor Meyer: gender communication, language and discourse, intercultural communication; Professor Slade: television and film production, script writing, and film analysis; Professor Vance: popular culture, critical theory, rhetorical analysis and criticism.
 The discipline of Communication attempts to explain how messages arise from change, enable choice, and bind communicators together in relationships.
 The communication paradigm provides explanations for a wide range of social phenomena evident in mediated and interpersonal events.
 The faculty's objective is to graduate seniors who are well trained in thought and argument, who can view problems from many points of view and negotiate common solutions, who can express themselves clearly and with conviction in writing and in speech, and who have spent time contemplating the nature of communication-in short, graduates who understand what communication is and who can themselves communicate well.
 Other Educational Options in Communication: Minors in Communication, Film and Video Studies.
+Filmmaking Apprenticeship: Juniors and Seniors who have completed the Film and Video Studies Minor may also pursue and advanced, highly independent course of study by directing a 30+ minute film or digital video featurette (fiction or documentary) during a Jan Term Filmmaking Practicum or in Senior Seminar (permission of instructors required).
 Please see the Dual Major section for dual majors with Art, English, Foreign Languages, Sociology, or Theatre Arts.
 Please see the Education section under Curriculum in this catalog for teacher certification requirements in Communication.
 Departmental Honors Awarding of honors is determined by the Communication Department faculty.
 All courses are four credits unless otherwise noted.
 BASIC MAJOR (44 HRS.)
-COM 1102 Interpersonal Communication COM 1103 Mass Communication COM 2203 Quantitative Research Methods COM 2204 Qualitative Research Methods COM 4594 Senior Seminar Three additional four-credit courses in Communication at the 3000 level or above.
+COM 1102 Interpersonal Communication COM 1103 Mass Communication COM 2203 Quantitative Research Methods COM 2204 Qualitative Research Methods COM 4594 Senior Seminar (cannot be taken in the same semester as COM 2203 and/or COM 2204.)
+Four additional four-credit courses in Communication at the 3000 level or above.
 Internships do not apply.
-Three courses chosen from:
+Two courses chosen from:

-BUA 2209 Principles of Marketing BUA 2210 Ethics and Business
+BUA 2209 Principles of Marketing

+BUA 2210 Ethics and Business

 COM 1110 Public Speaking

 COM 2250 Television Production

-COM 2265 Computer Video Editing
+COM 2210 Basic Video Editing

-COM 2266 Internet Communication Skills
+COM 2265 Special Topics as approved

 ENG 2205 Media Ethics

 ENG 2207 Creative Writing - Fiction

-ENG 2208 Advanced Composition

 ENG 2212 Professional Communication

 PHI 1102 Critical Thinking

 THE 1113 Acting

-THE 1117 Group Process in Interactive
+THE 1117 Group Process in Interactive Theatre

-Theatre

 MINOR IN COMMUNICATION (24 HRS.)

 COM 1102 Interpersonal Communication

 COM 1103 Mass Communication

-COM 1110 Public Speaking

 COM 2203 Quantitative Research Methods

-COM 2204 Qualitative Research Methods
+COM 2204 Qualitative Research Methods Two additional four-credit course in

-One additional four-credit course in Communication at the 3000 level or above.
+Communication at the 3000 level or above.
 Internships do not apply.

 MINOR IN FILM AND VIDEO STUDIES (24 HRS.)

+COM 2210 Basic Video Editing

 COM 2250 Television Production

 COM 3330 Film Analysis

-Plus two courses from:
+COM 3337 Scriptwriting

+Select One:

-COM 3332 Television Analysis and
+COM 3332 Television Analysis and Criticism

-Criticism

 COM 3333 Fiction into Film

 COM 3334 Semiotics of Photography and Film

-Plus two courses from:
+Select One: